TdR-eSYM/epidemicSimulatorV2/README.md

 # epidemicSimulatorV2
-The new version of the epidemc simulator.
+The new version of the epidemc simulator with proper interface controls and big improvements.